Murder of Aaron Howard

-On September 1, 2018, 37-year-old Aaron Howard was fatally shot by 67-year-old Johnnie Dee Allen Miller and his son, 31-year-old Michael Theodore Miller in an alley outside his home in Abilene, Texas.
+On September 1, 2018, 37-year-old Aaron Kristopher Howard was fatally shot by 67-year-old Johnnie Dee Allen Miller and his son, 31-year-old Michael Theodore Miller in an alley outside his home in Abilene, Texas.
 The shooting occurred following a dispute over a dirty mattress.

 Howard's wife, 34-year-old Kara Box (later Muntean), recorded the incident while attempting to report the Millers to the police.
 The footage went viral on the Internet, with many nicknaming Johnnie and Michael the "Dumpster Defenders".
 Some claimed Howard was murdered, while others claimed the Millers acted in self-defense.

 On January 27, 2023, Johnnie was sentenced to fourteen years imprisonment with the possibility of parole after serving seven years.
 Michael was found not guilty.

 Background

-Aaron Howard was born c.
+Aaron Kristopher Howard was born c.
 1980-1981.
-Two years prior to the shooting, he married Kara Box, and they had children.
+In 2017, he began dating Kara Box, and they had children.
 Howard had a series of mental health and anger issues due to his intermittent explosive disorder, which he took medication for.
 Howard had a lengthy criminal record prior to the incident, including 38 potential instances of assault, harassment, sexual assault, and threats; the earliest instance dating to June 30, 1998.
-On one occasion, Howard was reported to the police by numerous neighbors for fighting and choking a lifelong friend of his, Justin Campbell, in the front yard of his residence.
+On one occasion, Howard was reported to the police by numerous neighbors for fighting and choking a friend he lived with, Justin Campbell, in the front yard of their residence.

 In May 2018, Howard was charged for threatening a public servant after he threatened to kill a code enforcement officer for trespassing on his property, when the officer was called to the house for complaints of health-code violations.
 Four days prior to the shooting, Howard verbally abused a mailman trying to deliver a package because he believed the mailman was trying to peek inside his daughter's window.
 The mailman then called supervisors and Howard threatened to kill him.

 Howard reportedly never had any interactions with the Miller family prior to the shooting.